A Cleaner Energy Future

 More to come

 We're continually investing in the power system to maintain safe and reliable service.
-These investments will enable us to achieve up to 449 MW of additional headroom by 2029 to accomodate renewable generation.
+These investments will enable us to interconnect and deliver up to 449 MW of additional renewable generation.

 Community Geothermal

-Central Hudson is working with state regulators to build an underground geothermal network in a portion of downtown Poughkeepsie.
+Central Hudson is working through state approval to build an underground geothermal network in a portion of downtown Poughkeepsie.

 Renewable natural gas & long-term gas planning